 The Shlah (Shnei luchot habrit, authored by Rabbi Yeshayahu ben Avraham Horowitz, 1555-1630) on the Torah portion of Vayeishev says that there is a connection between the holidays, special dates of the year and the Torah portions that we read on or around those dates.
-This concept serves as a foundation which many holy works have developed further.
+This concept serves as a foundation that many holy works have developed further.
 In this vein, much has been written about the connections between the holiday of Chanukah and the Torah portions that we read on and around Chanukah, which focus on Joseph and his brothers.

 In a certain respect, the climax of the story of Joseph and his brothers comes when Joseph reveals his identity to them.
 The Zohar compares Joseph’s highly dramatic revelation to his brothers to the spectacular Giving of the Torah on Mount Sinai.
 Joseph opens his revelation with the words, “I am Joseph,”, similar to how God reveals Himself to the Nation of Israel at the Giving of the Torah, opening with the words, “I am God.”
 The shock that the brothers experienced upon Joseph’s revelation actually foreshadows the awe-stricken retreat of the Children of Israel from Mount Sinai, “with awe, with fear, with trembling and with quivering,” when God reveals Himself to them.